How to beat roulette

 The casino croupier, not a dealer, spins the wheel one way and then spins the ball the other way.

-And then, it's a little more complicated maybe than playing catch in the yard, but Norman and Dowen's reasoning was largely the same.
+And then it's a little more complicated maybe than playing catch in the yard, but Norman and Dowen's reasoning was largely the same.

 If you know where the ball is, what direction it's going, how fast it's going, you can have a pretty good idea of where it'll end up.

+And yet, roulette is this random number generator.
 Even Einstein supposedly didn't think there was any rhyme or reason to it.

 And that's because tiny differences in the way the ball is thrown can cause big differences in where it lands.

 But there's an opening because casinos keep the table open for bets after the Croupier throws the ball.
+Maybe 10, 15 seconds of golden opportunity.

-After the throw that makes the ball unpredictable, but before it's had a chance to land.
+That sweet spot after the throw that makes the ball unpredictable, but before it's had a chance to land.

 Doen and Norman had to figure out where the ball was going to land in those precious few seconds when roulette was just a predictable physics problem.

-So how did you figure out how to beat Roulette?
+So, how did you figure out how to beat Roulette?

 Well, you know, we started by thinking, okay, it's a rolling ball on circular track, but it's slowing down.
+What causes it to slow down?
+We realized it's air resistance.

 So then we went to the library and looked up air resistance and thought about that.

-And then we bought a roulette wheel and we started doing experiments to see if.
+And then we bought a roulette wheel and we started doing experiments to see if

+you set up the roulette.
 Well, the roulette wheel was set up first in my dorm apartment.

 I was a graduate student advisor in the dorm.

-And then we would take it into the physics department in the middle of the night where, you know, I had a master key and the janitor was in on it, so he didn't tell the faculty we were doing this in the middle of the night.
+And then we would take it into the physics department in the middle of the night where, you know, I had a master key and the janitor was in on it.

 Doen and Norman spent their nights doing experiments on the roulette table and solving their equations on bulky 1970s computers.

+But they weren't going to make any money in an empty physics department at midnight.
 They needed to take their strategy to the casino and they needed to bring their computers with them.

 The idea of a personal computer, let alone one that you could carry around with you, was pretty out there at the time.
+Doen and Norman couldn't just order up parts and start tinkering.

 They had to set up a shell company to buy the components they needed.